 Before the Flight

-The big thing to try and remember is to relax.
+The big thing to try and remember is to relax when you are embarking on any sort of travel with kids, especially flights.
 Yes, I know this may be hard to do, especially if you are fretting about it being your first time flying with a baby.
 But remember, babies in particular can pick up on your worries and anxieties, so if you’re not relaxed, they won’t be either.
+Traveling with children can feel like a daunting prospect but if you remain calm and relaxed, and treat it like any other trip, they’ll mirror you and your flight will have a chance to be a great one.

 2 Plan your bag and other carry-on luggage